karlospn/mytechramblings-site-source-code/content/posts/testing-container-vulnerabilities-scanners-using-azure-pipelines.md

 - Create the ECR repository if it doesn't exist.

 When creating the ECR repository it is very important setting the attribute ``scanOnPush=true``.
-If ``scanOnPush`` is enabled, images are scanned after being pushed to a repository.
+If ``scanOnPush`` is enabled, images are scanned after being pushed.
 If ``scanOnPush`` is disabled on a repository, then you must manually start each image scan to get the scan results.

 ```yaml
 - task: AWSShellScript@1